-We are a village hall in the heart of Cheshire countryside with the facilities, infrastructure, pricing and accessibility to host virtually any event for up to 150 people.
+We are a village hall in the heart of Cheshire countryside with the facilities, infrastructure, pricing and accessibility to host events for up to 150 people.

 Our hall and site are flexible by design and our committee - and booking team - are sensible.
-We want you to come here and we will do all we reasonably can to ensure you do.
+We want you to come here and we will do all we reasonably can to ensure you do, although we don't cater for teenage parties.

 A brief stroll through our history